Aquanty/rtd-hgs/docs/source/index.rst

 Discrete Fracture Flow
 ~~~~~~~~~~~~~~~~~~~~~~

-By default, **HydroGeoSphere** does not simulate discrete fracture flow
+| By default, **HydroGeoSphere** does not simulate discrete fracture
-unless a discrete fracture flow zone is created using the methods and
+  flow unless a discrete fracture flow zone is created using the methods
-instructions outlined in Section :ref:`sec:zoned_props` .
+  and instructions outlined in Section :ref:
+| .

 Also by default, **HydroGeoSphere** uses the common node approach to
 define the discrete fracture flow domain.
 If the dual-node approach is